Newcastle upon Tyne

 So come and join us and be part of the bigger picture at the National Audit Office (NAO).

-The start date for the scheme will be the beginning of September 2021, however we do have some limited early start positions available from January-March 2021.
+The start date for the scheme will be the beginning of September 2022, however we do have some limited early start positions available from January - April 2022.
 This will allow you to gain some practical work experience before starting the training programme.

-Please note: We reserve the option of bringing the closing date for applications forward.
+Please note: The deadline for applications is Wednesday 5th January 2022 (23:59).
+We reserve the option of bringing the closing date for applications forward.

 Alongside working towards your Chartered Accountancy qualification, you will work with a wide range of clients, including central and local government.
 You will start out as a team member supporting our core financial audits, and will gradually get to work on bigger audits and more complex projects, taking the lead as you develop your skills and confidence.
 Whilst working mainly on financial audits you’ll also have the opportunity to be involved in a range of our other work – including support for Parliament, investigations, and our larger value for money studies and programmes which result in high-profile reports to Parliament that often make the headlines.